yifatamir/GamesmanMPI/README.md

 ## Testing
 Also included is a very testing script, `testing.sh`, which allows you to time the game solver within a certain range of process counts, and also compare that to local solver performance.
 Use the following syntax:
 ```
-bash testing.sh <your game file> <min number of processes> <max number of processes>
+bash testing.sh <your game file> <min number of processes> <max number of processes> <-l>
 ```
-So to test Four-To-One with process counts ranging from 4 to 12, we would run
+Where the `-l` tag includes testing with the local solver.
+So to test Four-To-One with process counts ranging from 4 to 12, including the local solver, we would run
 ```
-bash testing.sh four_to_one.py 4 12
+bash testing.sh four_to_one.py 4 12 -l
 ```

 Your game file must follow the conventions outlined in the API